alexismeneses/balena-sound/README.md

 ## Getting Help

-If you're having any problem, please [raise an issue](https://github.com/balena-io-experimental/balena-sound/issues/new) on GitHub and we will be happy to help.
+If you're having any problem, please [raise an issue](https://github.com/balena-labs-projects/balena-sound/issues/new) on GitHub and we will be happy to help.
+>>>>>>> parent of 8604db5 (Replace balena-labs-projects org with balena-io-experimental)